aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/e2e-workflow.md

 ## Model Serving

-This may very well the end goal for most, if not all, ML/DL projects.
+This may well be the end goal for most, if not all, ML/DL projects.
 Typical tutorials would usually just end it with the model to be served locally through script execution, more mature projects would require a remote callable API since processes are usually interacted between